 Life Events Change Me

-As I shared in part one, a friend’s suicide changed things for me.
-I became more than a little obsessed with his death and the thought that maybe I could have done more to help him.
-Bipolar delusions made me think that I might even have been able to save him.
+Jim’s death consumed me, and I was haunted by the belief I could have done more to help him.
+Bipolar delusions made me think I should have been able to save him.

-At the time, I was relatively stable, living a productive life, and not unhappy.
-I should have been able to do something to help my friends before it was too late.
+I was relatively stable, living a productive life, and reasonably happy.
+If I could be okay, I knew there should be a way to help my friends before it was too late.

-The more time that passed, the more I thought that maybe I could do something.
-Perhaps I could finally tell others about me and what Bipolar was really like.
-Possibly those experiences might help someone else and keep them from falling into the abyss.
+I wondered, “Could I finally tell others about me and what bipolar is like on the inside?
+Is it possible my experiences could help someone else and keep them from falling into the abyss?”

 Do I Have the Courage?

 Living with mental illness is a daily struggle.
 Bipolar colors every interaction you have and dictates many of your activities and decisions.

 All too often, people view you differently when they know you have a mental illness diagnosis.
 This is also true for many chronic illnesses, but for years I thought it was specific to mental illnesses only.
 I think it’s a harder fight with a mental illness, but since I’ve never lived without one, I can’t say.